EugZol/datacaster/README.md

 #### `minimum(min, error_key = nil, inclusive: true)`

-Returns ValidResult if and only if provided value is a number and is greater than specified.
+Returns ValidResult if and only if provided value is a number and is greater than `min`.
+If `inclusive` set to true, provided value should be greater than or equal to `min`.
 Doesn't transform the value.

 I18n keys: